acm-uic/IaC/README.md

 ```

-## Maid Café (junior) mobile rack
+## Maid Café rack

-Maid Café is the server stack in the rack labeled "junior." (currently underneath "nempty" the recycling rack) on the back wall of the current ACM office.
+[Maid Café](https://acm-uic.github.io/docs/infrastructure/maid-caf%C3%A9/about) is the server stack on the back wall of the current ACM office (CDRLC 2433).

-It consists of 5 hypervisors (proxmox) and raspberry PIs (wifi enabled: maidcafe) with ipv6!!!
+It consists of 5 hypervisors (proxmox) and raspberry PIs (wifi enabled: `Maid Café`) with ipv6!!!

-We are (as you can see in the code) implementing kubernetes on this cluster:
+We are (as you can see in the [code](kubernetes/argocd/maid-cafe-stacks/)) implementing kubernetes on this cluster:

-  see helm charts for deployed applications
+- see helm charts for deployed applications.

-  argocd for orchestration of deployment on kubernetes.
+- argocd for orchestration of deployment on kubernetes.